Slant sums of quiver gauge theories: Irreducible modules over some Coulomb branches

-be the corresponding quantized Coulomb branch algebra.
-The cocharacter $\theta$ determines the category $\mathcal{O}_\theta(\mathcal{A}_x)$ as in \cite[Section 3.4]{catO_coulomb}.
-By, \cite[Lemma 3.27]{catO_coulomb}, irreducible objects of this category are in bijection with irreducible modules over the (finite-dimensional) algebra $\mathsf{C}_\theta(\mathcal{A}_x)$ called {\emph{Cartan subquotient}} or \emph{$B$-algebra} and defined as follows:
+Recall that the cocharacter $\theta$ defines the category $\mathcal{O}_\theta(\mathcal{A})$.
+By, \cite[Lemma 3.27]{catO_coulomb}, irreducible objects of this category are in bijection with irreducible modules over the (finite-dimensional) algebra $\mathsf{C}_\theta(\mathcal{A})$ called {\emph{Cartan subquotient}} or \emph{$B$-algebra} and defined as follows: